What is Enterprise Platform as a Service (PaaS)?

 PaaS is a type of service that provides servers, storage, and networking to help create web applications.
 It also has middleware, tools for development, databases, business intelligence, and more.

-Who will be benefited from using Paas?
+Who will benefit from using Paas?

 PaaS is a cloud computing company that helps developers and businesses create applications.
 It provides software, databases, memory, storage, and more for app building.